 How Much Does a Website Domain Cost?

-If you’re just getting started online, then the best course of action is going to be choosing a new domain.
-A new domain will be cheaper, and allow you to build your own brand from scratch.
+If you’re just getting started online, then the best course of action is to choose a new domain.
+A new domain will be cheaper, and allows you to build your own brand from scratch.

 Typically, you’ll be paying around $10-$12 for a new domain, depending upon the domain name extension you choose.